MicrosoftDocs/WSL/WSL/case-sensitivity.md

 Support for per-directory case sensitivity began in Windows 10, build 17107.
 In Windows 10, build 17692, support was updated to include inspecting and modifying the case sensitivity flag for a directory from inside WSL.
 Case sensitivity is exposed using an extended attribute named `system.wsl_case_sensitive`.
 The value of this attribute will be 0 for case insensitive directories, and 1 for case sensitive directories.

 Changing the case-sensitivity of a directory requires that you run **elevated permissions** (run as Administrator).
 Changing the case-sensitivity flag also requires “Write attributes”, “Create files”, “Create folders” and “Delete subfolders and files” permissions on the directory.
+[See the troubleshooting section for more about this](#error-access-denied).

 To change a directory in the Windows file system so that it is case-sensitive (FOO ≠ foo), run PowerShell as Administrator and use the command: